borabaki/borabaki/README.md

 - 🌱 I’m currently learning **Python**

-- 👨‍💻 All of my projects are available at here
+- 👨‍💻 All of my projects are available at my profile

 <p align="left">